How RSA Public-Key Encryption Keeps Digital Messages Secret

 Real-world examples

-- 1.Secure Sockets Layer (SSL) / Transport Layer Security (TLS) for secure web browsing (HTTPS)
+- 1.Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols

 - 2.Pretty Good Privacy (PGP) for email encryption